collielang/collie/document/docs/tutorial/advanced-feature-tutorial.md

 ---
-sidebar_position: 2
+sidebar_position: 4
-sidebar_label: Quick Start
+sidebar_label: Advanced Feature Tutorial
 ---

-# Quick Start
+# Advanced Feature Tutorial

 :::danger
 There is no English version of the document, please check the Chinese version